eikeluedeling/decisionSupport/cran-comments.md

 * checking package dependencies ...
 NOTE
   No repository set, so cyclic dependency check skipped
-    + Comment: cf. Description: in file DESCRIPTION: "The suggested package rriskDistribution can be downloaded from http://cran.r-project.org/src/contrib/Archive/rriskDistributions/."
+    + Comment: cf. field Description: in file DESCRIPTION: "The suggested package rriskDistribution can be downloaded from http://cran.r-project.org/src/contrib/Archive/rriskDistributions/."